eliottjohnson/Obsidian-Vault/Fellowship/CHIMERA/ESA Ion Run 2022.md

 * We use a early

+ContinousAcquisition:
+*exdataH
+*frevFreq

+BQL72  L is for Long

 ## Plan for 5-day ion run

 Concerning the 5-day CHIMERA ion run, we need to start getting specific about the related test plan.
 My proposal for the first ~12h would be the following.
 We can use this email thread (and, of course, this week’s CHIMERA meeting) to continue discussing about it and extend the schedule further.